HedgehogDevelopment/tds-codegen/README.md

 How does TDS *do* code generation?
 --------------------------------
 You write code generation templates using [T4 Text Templates](http://msdn.microsoft.com/en-us/library/bb126445.aspx) that TDS then applies to your Sitecore items.
-Check out the [getting started guide](/HedgehogDevelopment/tds-codegen/wiki/Getting-Started).
+Check out the [Getting Started Guide](/HedgehogDevelopment/tds-codegen/wiki/Getting-Started).

 Does TDS support *MY* framework of choice?
 --------------------------------